shoqkhalidd/stt-tts/README.md

 ```
 python3 transcribe.py -t
 ```
-after -t please choose the time you want to record
+after -t please choose the time you want to record.

 ## Output

-the result of STT can be seen [here](res.txt) and the result of the TTS can be heard [here](speech.mp3)
+the result of STT can be seen [here](res.txt) and the result of the TTS can be heard [here](speech.mp3).